LASA-418-PurpleHaze/vision-basics/README.md

 Files in the calculations folder require you to connect a camera to your computer.
 You may need to change the line capture.open(1) to capture.open(0) or some other number for your computer to use the camera that you want.

+regarding the c++ vs java, most of what is in this folder is just calling the opencv functions, so it would look very similar in both languages.
+I feel that the main difference you would see if this was in java is that there would be arrays instead of vectors, same concept though.
+Going back to "just calling the opencv functions", since the heart of what's being done is from a library, using c++ doesn't give you significantly more efficient run times, so to allow more people to contribute comfortably we can use java for all of this.

 Resources:
 the actual image processing module tutorials from opencv.org: http://docs.opencv.org/2.4/doc/tutorials/imgproc/table_of_content_imgproc/table_of_content_imgproc.html#table-of-content-imgproc